-If you’re looking to live a cleaner life, start with your sleep.
+If you’re looking to live a healthier, more sustainable lifestyle, start with your sleep.
 On average, we spend 1/3 of our lives sleeping and in our beds.
 We’ve all heard it before.
 But what many of you probably haven’t heard is that conventional mattresses are practically chemical sponges.
 Cleanup your sleeping routine with an organic mattress.

 One of the best investments you can make is in the place where you spend 8+ hours of your day.
 Here, we’ll look at why you should be sleeping on a natural mattress, then we’ll look at the best organic mattresses that should be at the top of your list.
 So tuck in.